Para leer nuestra EU Política de Privacidad en español pulse aquí.

 Banks and payment providers

-Anti-fraud, anti-money laundering, sanctions and risk management
+Anti-fraud, anti-money laundering, sanctions screening and risk management

-Credit card associations and legal process
+Credit card associations

 Mergers and acquisitions